 - black pepper

-- A reader tells me lavender and mint sachets in closets, drawers, pantry, etc. repel ants (add bay leaves to take care of moths and other insects).
+Put them in closets, drawers, pantry, etc. repel ants is a great tip left by a reader (add bay leaves to take care of moths and other insects).
 I think that’s so cool! (and simple!)

 With my friend, we attacked those we could see with straight vinegar with mixed results, and we decided to cordon off the pantry with a thick line of cinnamon.
 When the kids got up in the morning and discovered the strange line of brown powder in the kitchen, they and their active imaginations decided there were ghosts in the house.
 If you try it, make sure to leave a note for others! 😉

 For me, the homemade insecticidal soap is the most effective thing I’ve ever seen to kill ants on contact.

 If you are looking to keep what you bring into your home organic and non-toxic, it’s possible to make an organic ant killer.

 Simply buy the above mentioned ingredients with the USDA certified organic label and make your own organic ant killer formulas.
 It will save you money to make your own organic ant killer.

 If you happen to have a bees’ nest (or more likely, a wasps’ nest), check out how to get rid of wasps and a wasp nest.

 Aren’t I lucky?
 Along with our friends the little black ants and the terrifyingly pervasive earwigs, we also have been bombarded with fruit flies in the past 24 hours.
 I absolutely understand how primitive (and not so primitive) peoples in history assumed the fruits like melons were actually full of fruit flies.
 It’s incredible how quickly they appeared en masse after I cut a cantaloupe!